ChristYoga123/go-minimalist-skeleton/README.md

 The architecture implements:
 - Repository Pattern for data access
 - Service Layer for business logic
-- Dependency Injection for loose coupling
+- Dependency Injection using Wire
 - Interface-based design for better testing
 - Clean separation of concerns